xldenis/Why3-Find/README.md

     (** This goes back to the index page *)

+Remark: regular comments inside modules are printed as they are, along with the code.
+However, code comments that live outside modules are not printed since index pages only contains documentation blocs.

 *Basic Markdown Format* can be used in plain markdown page and to why3 documentation comments.
 The following documentation snippets show examples: